The Programme shall be implemented as part of the Operational Programme Knowledge Education Development, co-financed from the European Social Fund.

 - LSE Summer School (4 doctoral students) - recruitment is closed

-- Harvard Summer School (3 doctoral students) - recruitment is closed
+- Harvard Summer School (3 doctoral students and 1 academics) - recruitment is closed

 - EDAMBA Summer Research Academy (4 doctoral students) - recruitment is closed

-- short forms of education at University of Technology Sydney (UTS), Australia (15 doctoral students) - recruitment is closed
+- short forms of education at University of Technology Sydney (UTS), Australia (15 doctoral students and 3 academics) - recruitment is closed

 Incoming actions eligible to be carried out under the PROM Programme include: